cirosantilli/markdown-style-guide/README.md

     - separate all list items of a list by empty lines to generate `<li><p>`
     - don't separate any of them by empty lines to generate only `<li>`

-    Never mix both, which is unspecified.
+    Don't mix both, which is unspecified.

     Good: